AnharHussainMiah/grind/README.md

 ## Coding Design

-I following the `YAGNI` and `KISS` as well as "Doing the minimal, to make it work"
+I'm following the `YAGNI` and `KISS` as well as _"Deliver the simplest solution that works."_ approach to software design.
+I also do not like lots of nested folders, so I try to organise the codes into their own modules, the fewer the indirection the easier it is to reason about the code.

 ## Contributions